20th century: Earth at the end of the 20th century

 Economic growth and technological progress had radically altered daily lives.
 Europe appeared to be at a sustainable peace for the first time in recorded history.
 The people of the Indian subcontinent, a sixth of the world population at the end of the 20th century, had attained an indigenous independence for the first time in centuries.
-China, an ancient nation comprising a fifth of the world population, was finally open to the world, creating a new state after the near-complete destruction of the old cultural order.
+China, an ancient nation comprising a fifth of the world population, is finally open to the world, creating a new state after the near-complete destruction of the old cultural order.
 With the end of colonialism and the Cold War, nearly a billion people in Africa were left in new nation states.

-The world was undergoing its second major period of globalization; the first, which started in the 18th century, having been terminated by World War I. Since the US was in a dominant position, a major part of the process was Americanization.
-The influence of China and India was also rising, as the world's largest populations were rapidly integrating with the world economy.
+The world is undergoing its second major period of globalization; the first, which started in the 18th century, having been terminated by World War I. Since the US is in a dominant position, a major part of the process is Americanization.
+The influence of China and India is also rising, as the world's largest populations were rapidly integrating with the world economy.

 Terrorism, dictatorship, and the spread of nuclear weapons were pressing global issues.
-The world was still blighted by small-scale wars and other violent conflicts, fueled by competition over resources and by ethnic conflicts.
+The world is still blighted by small-scale wars and other violent conflicts, fueled by competition over resources and by ethnic conflicts.

 Disease threatened to destabilize many regions of the world.
 New viruses such as the West Nile virus continued to spread.
 Malaria and other diseases affected large populations.
 Millions were infected with HIV, the virus which causes AIDS.
-The virus was becoming an epidemic in southern Africa.
+The virus is becoming an epidemic in southern Africa.

 Based on research done by climate scientists, the majority of the scientific community consider that in the long term environmental problems pose a serious threat.
 One argument is that of global warming occurring due to human-caused emission of greenhouse gases, particularly carbon dioxide produced by the burning of fossil fuels.
 This prompted many nations to negotiate and sign the Kyoto treaty, which set mandatory limits on carbon dioxide emissions.

 World population increased from about 1.6 billion people in 1901 to 6.1 billion at the century's end.

 Wars and politics

-The number of people killed during the century by government actions was in the hundreds of millions.
+The number of people killed during the century by government actions is in the hundreds of millions.
 This includes deaths caused by wars, genocide, politicide and mass murders.
 The deaths from acts of war during the two world wars alone have been estimated at between 50 and 80 million.
 Political scientist Rudolph Rummel estimated 262,000,000 deaths caused by democide, which excludes those killed in war battles, civilians unintentionally killed in war and killings of rioting mobs.
 According to Charles Tilly, "Altogether, about 100 million people died as a direct result of action by organized military units backed by one government or another over the course of the century.
 Most likely a comparable number of civilians died of war-induced disease and other indirect effects."
 It is estimated that approximately 70 million Europeans died through war, violence and famine between 1914 and 1945.